asynkron/protoactor-website/hugo/content/docs/supervision.md

 The `AllForOneStrategy` is applicable in cases where the ensemble of children has such tight dependencies among them, that a failure of one child affects the function of the others, i.e. they are inextricably linked.
 Since a restart does not clear out the mailbox, it often is best to terminate the children upon failure and re-create them explicitly from the supervisor (by watching the children's lifecycle); otherwise you have to make sure that it is no problem for any of the actors to receive a message which was queued before the restart but processed afterwards.

 ![All for one](images/allforone.png)

-Normally stopping a child (i.e. not in response to a failure) will not automatically terminate the other children in an all-for-one strategy; this can easily be done by watching their lifecycle: if the `Terminated` message is not handled by the supervisor, it will throw a `DeathPactException` which (depending on its supervisor) will restart it, and the default `PreRestart` action will terminate all children.
-Of course this can be handled explicitly as well.